thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.

-The relation between the duration and the mean OIR intensity of the groups have also been studied (Figure).
-We observed that the GCE events tend to have either long duration, or large intensity.
-Events with strong enhancement and long duration are very rare.
+The relation between the duration of the CE groups and the excess irradiation of the groups has also been investigated (Figure).
+Evidently, evens of high excess irradiation have small duration and vice versa.
+The vast majority of grouped events are associated with small excess irradiation (e.g. $< 5\,\text{kJ}/\text{m}^{2}$) and small duration (e.g. $< 5\,\text{min}$) while groups with strong excess irradiation and long duration are rare.
 Similar results on this relation, have been reported by Zhang et al. (2018), on a study using a far higher sampling rate than ours.

 ![Figure 3.4: Relation of excess irradiation of CE groups with their duration.
 The logarithmic color scale denotes the frequency of the